 The second is that addiction rarely exists alone.
 Co-occurring mental health conditions, including depression, anxiety, trauma, PTSD, and mood disorders, are present in a significant portion of the men we treat.
 Addressing only the substance use while leaving underlying mental health conditions untreated is one of the most common reasons treatment fails.

-The third is that recovery is not a destination.
+The fourth is that recovery is not a destination.
 It is a process.
 The clinical work that begins in detox and residential treatment has to be carried forward through long-term aftercare if it is going to produce outcomes that actually hold.

 St. Christopher's treatment services are built around a single conviction: that addiction is complex, recovery is personal, and the clinical response to both has to be thorough enough to address the whole picture.